-Collaborative Editing Assignment: (10%)
+Collaborative Editing Assignment: (20%)

-If this can be arranged in conjunction with other MMJC classes, this assignment will involve editing the work of other students prior to publication, including providing feedback to the writer and a written discussion of the editing process.
+If this can be arranged in conjunction with other MMJC classes, this assignment will involve editing the work of students, providing feedback to the writer, and a written discussion of the editing process.

 (If this is not possible, another editing assignment will be substituted.)